Backreamers are the workhorse of every HDD drilling operation. As

 Before you decide which reamer you need for the job, think about these factors:

 The type of cutting action you’ll need also depends on your ground conditions.
 Shale and soft limestone require backreamers with more cutters for fracturing material, then grinding it up.
 Softer ground like clay or sand requires fewer cutters or you risk balling up.
-Harder conditions like cobble or river rocks mean you don’t need to break up baseball-sized cobble as much as you just need to push it out of the way, so you need reamers with a gradual, tapered body that help push the rocks aside.
+Harder conditions like cobble or river rock mean you don’t need to break up baseball-sized cobble as much as you just need to push it out of the way, so you need reamers with a gradual, tapered body that help push the rocks aside.
 This is where a solid, tapered body reamer like the basic fluted or stacked plate reamer performs best.
 Finally, solid rock conditions need cutting action that pulverizes the rock as it’s spinning, making small rock chips that are easier to pump out of the hole.

 Using an undersized tool (not the cutting diameter but the shaft it’s built on) on too powerful of a drill rig can damage the backreamer and stop your job.
-Choose a backreamer that is strong enough for the size of rig you’re using.
+Choose a backreamer that is strong enough for the size of the rig you’re using.
 Don’t use a 20,000 lb. drill tool on a rig with 40- or 60,000 lbs. of pullback.
 If you must mix and match, it’s better to use a big rig reamer on a smaller rig than the opposite.

 Always be sure you have plenty of drill fluid flow when backreaming.
-Pressure isn’t as important as making sure you have enough volume passing through the shaft.
+The pressure isn’t as important as making sure you have enough volume passing through the shaft.
 If you’re not using enough fluid, you’re not going to be able to get all the cuttings out.
 Pulling back too quickly without enough fluid to carry the cuttings out of your hole can just push the material forward with the reamer, causing it to get stuck or create a speed bump.
 If you’re using a reamer meant for a small rig on a big rig, the fluid holes in the reamer could be too small—not allowing enough flow to carry your cuttings out.
 The opposite applies, too.
 Using a big reamer (with big fluid holes) on a small rig means not enough pressure, limiting your flow and causing the whole thing to ball up.

 Here are some do’s and don’ts when picking your backreamer: